 Documenting Your Artwork: Photography Tips for Artists

-Learn how to photograph your artwork professionally.
-Essential techniques for 2D, 3D, and installation work to create portfolio-ready documentation.
+Photograph your artwork professionally.
+Techniques for 2D, 3D, and installation work to create portfolio-ready documentation.

-Learn how to photograph your artwork professionally.
-Essential techniques for 2D, 3D, and installation work to create portfolio-ready documentation.
+Photograph your artwork professionally.
+Techniques for 2D, 3D, and installation work to create portfolio-ready documentation.

 Professional documentation isn't optional for serious practice.
-Whether you hire photographers or develop your own skills, creating consistent, high-quality images of your work is essential professional infrastructure.
+Whether you hire photographers or develop your own skills, learn more in our portfolio best practices guide, creating consistent, high-quality images of your work is essential for grant applications and gallery approaches professional infrastructure.

 DSLR or mirrorless cameras provide maximum control over exposure, white balance, and image quality.
 Mid-range cameras ($500-1500) suffice for documentation work; high-end equipment offers marginal benefits.